openbabel/documentation/Contributing/DevBestPractices.rst

 Developing Open Babel
 =====================

-Due to its open nature of its development, Open Babel contains code contributed by a wide variety of developers (see :ref:`contributors`).
+Due to its open nature of its development, Open Babel contains code contributed by a wide variety of developers (see :ref:`Thanks`).
 This section describes some general guidelines and "best practices" for code developers.

 Grabbing the Development Code
 -----------------------------